 Radon 101

-Each year, about 21,000 deaths in the United States are related to radon-caused lung cancer.
-Risk of lung cancer from radon is almost 10 times higher for those with a history of smoking compared to those who have never smoked.
-Smoking and radon together create greater risk of lung cancer than either one alone.
+The risk of lung cancer from radon is almost 10 times higher for those who currently smoke cigarettes compared to those who have never smoked.
+Individuals who quit smoking may have a lower risk of lung cancer from radon than those who currently smoke.
+Smoking and exposure to radon together create a greater risk of lung cancer than either one alone.

 Testing your home for radon is an easy and important step to ensuring a healthy home.
 Everyone should test their homes for radon, regardless of whether you rent or own, live in a single family home, an apartment, or manufactured home.